99times/Truth/README.md

 # Truth
 everything about everything real
 Hello World Hello #Tyler
-I want to be friend with kindred minds and spirits
+I want to be friends with kindred minds and spirits
 I love Music